-- Get a grasp on the concepts and vocabulary of PGx to feel more confident when discussing PGx with your colleagues or patients.
-Learn about genetic differences in drug metabolism.
-How common are rapid or poor metabolizers?
-What factors besides genetic variation impacts drug metabolism?
+Get a grasp on the concepts and vocabulary of pharmacogenomics to feel more confident when discussing testing with your colleagues or patients.
+Learn about genetic differences in drug metabolism; how common rapid or poor metabolizers are; what factors besides genetic variation impacts drug metabolism.

 Pharmacogenomic information in the drug label